Melito of Sardis: Peri Pascha

-Issues raised by the Quartodeciman controversy
+Quartodeciman controversy

-Attracting the attention of persons such as Epiphanius, Chrysostom, and Pseudo-Hippolytus, Quartodeciman practices have encouraged many to deeply ponder questions pertaining to the duration of the period of fasting, and when it should end within the celebration of any Christian Passover.
+Attracting the attention of persons such as Epiphanius of Salamis, John Chrysostom, and Pseudo-Hippolytus, Quartodeciman practices have encouraged many to deeply ponder questions pertaining to the duration of the period of fasting, and when it should end within the celebration of any Christian Passover.
 Another question which bothered many individuals was whether everyone ought to uniformly observe Easter on the same day.
 Melito thought that the Christian Passover should be on the 14th of Nisan, but the Council of Nicaea determined that Jesus Christ's resurrection from the dead should always be celebrated on a Sunday.
 Uniformity in church practice was thus the primary drive behind this initiative.
 Known for following a Johannine chronology, and for believing in a paschal lamb typology, Quartodeciman thought is constituted as such.
 One of the issues raised is that Quartodeciman thought is the idea that Christian Passover would be celebrated at the same time as Jewish Passover.
 Ultimately the Council of Nicea decided otherwise and agreed that it would always be on a Sunday.